zachary-foster/Minerals/README.md

 ## Installation

 You can download the current development version by clicking the green "clone or download" button near the top of this page.
 You can also download specific "stable" releases [here](https://github.com/zachary-foster/Minerals/releases), although they will probably not be updated too often.
-Once you have downloaded the mod, uncompress the file and up the foler in the `Mods` folder of you rimworld installation.
+Once you have downloaded the mod, uncompress the file and up the folder in the `Mods` folder of you rimworld installation.

 ## To xml modders and potential contributers: